-Stock futures are mixed as markets turn to Italy’s political crisis
+Stock futures are lower as markets turn to Italy’s political crisis

 One is the S&P Case-Shiller report on home prices.
 The other is consumer confidence.

-The prospect of fresh elections in Italy, soured the mood of traders in Asia.
+The prospect of fresh elections in Italy, soured the mood of traders in Europe and Asia.

+London’s FTSE returned to trading following Monday’s bank holiday and opened lower by 0.7%.

-The Hang Seng also traded 0.6% lower.
+Hong Kong’s Hang Seng traded 0.6% lower.

 FOX Business’ Leia Klingel and Matthew Rocco contributed to this article.